jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

   RStop :: RPolish rest rest
 ~~~~

+The data being linear, this zipper is very similar to the zipper for lists.
-As for lists, the part that is already visited ("on the left"), is reversed.
-In
+The part that is already visited ("on the left"), is reversed.
+Note that it contains
+only values and applications, since we go past a suspension.

+The interesting features of this zipper are its type and its meaning.

+First, we note that, while we obtained the data type for the left part by
+mechanically inverting the type for polish expressions, it can be assigned
-the case of polish expressions, this is a *reverse* polish automaton.
+a meaning independently: it corresponds to *reverse* polish automatons.
+Its indices are the types of the input and output stacks.

-Additionally, it takes as input the stack produced by the polish expresion
+Second, we note that the stack produced by the polish expresion
-yet-to-visit ("on the right").
-Again, we capture this property in the
+yet-to-visit ("on the right") is the stack consumed by the reverse polish
+automation ("on the left").

-types by using GADTs.
+We capture all these properties in the types by using GADTs.
+We can then
+properly type the traversal of polish expresions as well as reduction to
+a value.

 # Parsing